30 Jun 2021

 I believe this change has already started but I would love for golf to be more inviting for the younger generation.
 More athletic clothing, more relaxed atmosphere etc. will attract more young golfers.

-In this interview from March 2021, Stephanie Meadow talks to ex-Ireland international rugby player Andrew Trimble about her professional sporting journey, balancing life during a pandemic and maintaining the mental resilience required to stay at the top of your game – in both the sporting and business world.
-Stephanie and Andrew also discuss the impact of Covid-19 on professional sport.
+Watch Stephanie talking to ex-Ireland international rugby player Andrew Trimble about her professional sporting journey, balancing life during a pandemic and maintaining the mental resilience required to stay at the top of your game.

 How do you keep a healthy balance between your personal life and your career?